perryraskin/raskin.me/posts/get-highlight-js-working-beautifully-in-your-next-js-blog.md

 </article>
 ```

 Notice that this code simply applies a title, date, and the contents of the `.md` file.
 By default, inline code and code blocks were not nicely styled, and of course I wasn't satisfied with that.
 Luckily, `react-markdown` takes an optional parameter called `renderers` where we can provide a custom style to HTML tags of our choosing.
-This is where it got confusing - I had to dive into the [source code](https://github.com/rexxars/react-markdown/blob/master/src/renderers.js) to figure out what exactly I was supposed to pass to it.
+This is where it got confusing - I had to dive into the [source code](https://github.com/rexxars/react-markdown/blob/master/src/renderers.js) to figure out what exactly I needed to pass to it.

 ## The CodeBlock Component